List of Kimi ni Todoke episodes

-The cover of the first DVD compilation released by Production I.G.
+The cover of the first DVD compilation released by VAP.

 This is a list of the episodes of the shōjo anime series Kimi ni Todoke, directed by Hiro Kaburagi (later by Kenichi Matsuzawa) and produced by Production I.G.
 The anime is based on the manga series of the same name by Karuho Shiina.
 Series composition is led by Tomoko Konparu, with character designs being provided by Yuka Shibata.

 The first season aired from October 6, 2009, to March 30, 2010.
 It was released on Region 2 DVD in Japan from December 23, 2009, to July 23, 2010.

 A second season was announced in the November 2010 issue of Betsuma magazine and aired on NTV from January 4 to March 30, 2011.

 A third season began streaming worldwide on Netflix on August 1, 2024.
 Season 3 adapts the manga up until chapter 75.

 For season 1, the opening theme music, "Kimi ni Todoke" (きみにとどけ) is by Tomofumi Tanizawa, and the ending, "Kataomoi" (片思い) is by Chara.
 For season 2, the opening, "Soufuu", a.k.a.
 "Sawakaze" (爽風) is also by Tomofumi Tanizawa.
 The ending theme, "Kimi ni Todoke..." (君に届け...) is by May's.
 For season 3, the opening is "et cetera" performed by imase.

 NIS America released the first two subtitled seasons in three volumes from January 10 to July 3, 2012.
 NIS America later re-released the series on February 4, 2014.
 The North American license was passed to Funimation on April 15, 2021, and subsequently to Netflix on January 1, 2023, which began streaming the first two seasons with an English dub on February 1, 2024.